domamaric/T470-ThinkPad-Hackintosh/README.md

 For compatibility issues, and avoiding EFI rewriting, it is recommended to boot macOS Ventura (13.x.x).
 T470 has similar specifications as 13" **MacBook Pro** with Core i5 7360U processor from mid-2017, hence why `macbookpro14,1` SMBIOS is best-fit solution when generating most important Hackintosh info.

-All above guides are to be found on Dortania OpenCore installation page with more explanations on why everthing used is as is.
+All above guides are to be found on Dortania OpenCore installation page with more explanations on why everything used is as is.

 ## Hardware Specs :computer: